CircuitVerse/Blog/content/posts/Vedant_jain_final_report.md

 ### Feature: Improve Notification Page

-Notifications are very important aspect, we were using `activity_notification` gem before, but it makes the page lacky and the gem is not maintained any more, so we decided to shift to new gem and we found `noticed` gem for it.
+Notifications are very important aspect, we were using `activity_notification` gem before, but it makes the page lacky and the gem is not maintained any more, so we decided to shift to new gem, and we found `noticed` gem for it.

 Noticed gem is really very easy to use and had really cool and amazing features.
 You can learn about the noticed gem [here](https://github.com/excid3/noticed).

 We have covered 2 events for notification:
-- Notify the author when someone fork the project.
+- Notify the author when someone forks the project.
-- Notify the author when someone star the project.
+- Notify the author when someone stars the project.

 We have implemented a section in the navbar to get quick access to your notification.